Pain Management in Knoxville, TN

 When treating trigeminal neuralgia, your doctor will focus on pain relief, and will usually prescribe medications to block the pain signals sent to your brain.
 The focus will be on minimizing your pain and reducing the frequency of attacks.

-If you’re suffering from chronic pain, it’s important to get an accurate diagnosis and then work with a specialist to help reduce your pain and improve your quality of life.
+If you’re suffering from chronic pain of trigeminal neuralgia in Knoxville, it’s important to get an accurate diagnosis and then work with a specialist to help reduce your pain and improve your quality of life.
 If you’re in need of pain management in Knoxville, TN, contact Omega Pain Management for an appointment with Dr. Igor Smelyansky.
 Phone (865) 337-5137.